 One of the most surprising things I learned during my interview with Ferrett Steinmetz is that the blogger who writes candidly about his most intimate experiences–including his polyamory and struggles with depression–is also socially anxious.
 He predicted that after our conversation, he’d need a few hours of Clone Wars and solitude to recover.

 Of course, I shouldn’t be surprised that a writer is quirky.
 After all, I’m a writer and I’m kinda quirky.
 And I can be socially anxious too.
 But enough about me.
-Here’s my summary of our conversation that I posted on New Books in Science Fiction and Fantasy:
+Here’s my summary of our conversation that I posted on New Books in Science Fiction:

 Ferrett Steinmetz first built an audience as a blogger, penning provocative essays about “puns, politics and polyamory” (among other things) with titles like “Dear Daughter: I Hope You Have Awesome Sex” and “How Kids React To My Pretty Princess Nails.”